mithunsalinda/emp-system/README.md

 - Styled with Antd , highcharts, ag-grid-react
 - State management with [Redux Toolkit With RTQ Query]
 - Ready for production build
+- Unit Test using vitest.
+- E2E Testing - ❌ HAVE NOT DONE.. ( cypress for e2e testing )

 ---